ryanmc954/ryanmc954/README.md

 - 👋 Hi, I’m @ryanmc954
 - 👀 I’m interested in Climbing, Ice skating and abit of code.
-- 🌱 I’m currently learning the Foundations, Intro top HTML & CSS wish me luck!
+- 🌱 I'm currently using HTML & JAVA.
 - 💞️ I’m looking to collaborate on easy projects.
 - 📫 reach me by email: ryanmc2009@hotmail.co.uk